geojeff/kivy-statecharts/examples/deflectouch_with_statecharts/README.md

   -- transition after a call to a database (Horrocks uses this as
      an example.
-Consider that at the time of the event causing the database call, the next state transition can perhaps not be known until information has been gathered by the call, e.g. the status of a record.)
+Consider that at the time of the event causing the database call, the next state transition can perhaps not be known.
+Only after information has been gathered by the call, e.g. for the status of a record, can the next state be decided.)

   -- transition after a substantial processing sequence (This item
      is added here to emphasize that transient states, anti the